William Steinberg: Conducting style and repertoire

 William Steinberg was noted throughout his career for his straightforward yet expressive musical style, leading familiar works with integrity and authority such that they sounded fresh and vital.
 Despite the dynamic drive of his interpretations, his podium manner was a model of restraint.
 Steinberg said of his interpretive philosophy, "One must always respect the character of the music and never try to grow lush foliage in a well tempered English garden."
 Referring to some of his more acrobatic colleagues, Steinberg remarked, "The more they move around, the quieter I get."
+He told another interviewer, "A conductor does the dirty work at rehearsal.
+At a concert, he just reminds and signals; that's all that's needed."

 Pittsburgh principal flute Bernard Goldberg told how Steinberg "looked forward to being 70 years old because only then did a conductor know what he was doing."
 Armando Ghitalla, distinguished Boston Symphony principal trumpet from 1966 to 1979, said of Steinberg that "his musical taste was one of the finest I've ever heard."
 Boston Symphony concertmaster Joseph Silverstein said Steinberg was "as sophisticated a musician as I have ever known."

 Steinberg had a wide range of repertoire, including a sympathy for the English music of Elgar and Vaughan Williams.
 He led several important premieres, including the US premiere of Anton Webern's Six Pieces for Orchestra, Op.
 6. During his first Pittsburgh season, Steinberg conducted works by Bartók, Berg, Bloch, Britten, Copland, Harris, Honegger, Milhaud, Schuman, Stravinsky, Vaughan Williams, and Villa-Lobos at the Pittsburgh International Contemporary Music Festival (all of these performances appeared on record, and the Bloch, Schuman, and Vaughan Williams were licensed by Capitol).
 He was also admired as an interpreter of Beethoven, Brahms, Bruckner, Mahler, Strauss, and Wagner.
 He made a famous recording of Holst's The Planets with the Boston Symphony for Deutsche Grammophon, after learning the piece at the age of 70.
 Unusual for a conductor born in Europe, Steinberg was a sympathetic conductor of George Gershwin's music (he made Gershwin recordings for three different labels).
 His last Metropolitan Opera appearances were three performances of Wagner's Parsifal in April 1974.

 Although sometimes criticized for his unusual programming, Steinberg was a champion of certain lesser known works including Berlioz's Roméo et Juliette, Tchaikovsky's Manfred Symphony, Reger's Variations and Fugue on a Theme by Mozart, and his own orchestral transcription of Verdi's String Quartet in E minor.
 Steinberg said, "The literature is so enormous.
 I look into what my colleagues won't.
 Actually, I am not success minded.
 I merely dare.
 I take a risk.
 Criticism I get anyway."
 Steinberg's prestige however filled Carnegie Hall to 80 percent capacity under the unlikely circumstance of the first all-Schoenberg orchestral program ever given in New York.